COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

 EQUITIES DOWN, TREASURIES UP?

-only balm in the story for stocks is that the Fed surely won't
+the story for stocks is that the Fed surely won't raise rates

 Equities did fall sharply during the 2011 debt ceiling